postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

 You can add a **Delay between requests** to your monitor.
 This will insert a delay between all requests in your collection.
 To configure this for individual requests, you can add a delay in your [pre-request or test scripts](/docs/postman/scripts/intro-to-scripts/) with setTimeout().

-> Delay between requests may not exceed [X].
+> Delay between requests may not exceed 5 minutes (300000 ms), however note that 5 minutes is also the maximum run time for a monitor.

 ### Redirect behavior

-You can use **Don't follow redirects** to control if your monitor follows redirected requests.
+You can use **Don't follow redirects** to reject URL redirection for requests run via a monitor.

 ### SSL validation

-You can **Disable SSL validation** if you're using self-signed certicates to stop validations of SSL certificates. [more information X]
+You can **Disable SSL validation** if you are using self-signed certicates to stop validations of SSL certificates.
+For more information, see [Certificates](/docs/postman/sending-api-requests/certificates/).
+To troubleshoot, see [Troubleshooting Self-signed SSL Certificate Issues](https://blog.postman.com/2019/07/17/self-signed-ssl-certificate-troubleshooting/).

 ## Next Steps